harfordt/gitomator.github.io/_docs/03-architecture.md

  * [`gitomator-classroom`](https://github.com/gitomator/gitomator-classroom) -
    Workflow automation for software educators.
-    * Built on top of Gitoamtor
+    * Built on top of Gitomator
     * Uses `gitomator-github` and `gitomator-travis`, by default.